naterkane/rest-scheduler/README.md

-# dcps-scheduler
+# REST-Scheduler

 ## Introduction

-`dcps-scheduler` is middleware that allows the creation and management of special tasks.
+`rest-scheduler` is middleware that allows the creation and management of special tasks.
 Think about it as an API to cron w/ persistence and clustering, not all tasks are automations.
 This is a dumb system.

 ## Getting started